Grants and Foundation Relations

 The M.J.
 Murdock Trust has awarded Whitman two research start-up grants to support new faculty positions in the sciences.
 New faculty members in biology and physics will join Whitman in the fall of 2020.
 These grants offer support to supplement the start-up costs for new positions; funds are used to help the faculty members launch their research labs and begin a student-faculty research program.

-NEH Fellowship applications due April 8: See more information here.
+NEH Fellowship applications will open February 13, 2022: See more information here.